luthersystems/sandbox/README.md

 make
 ```

-Run the sample application with an in-memory instance of the LEIA platform:
+Run the sample application with an in-memory instance of the Luther platform:

 ```
 make mem-up